PoC-dev/smtp-abuse-reporting/README.md

 The second part (script) is meant to generate reports by aggregating collected data to the derived abuse contact address.
 It takes into account:
 - New IP addresses since the last report has been sent,
-- a reminder about addresses which already have been reported earlier but still commit abuse.
+- a reminder about addresses which already have been reported earlier but still commit abuse,
+- a manual *do_report* flag for a given contact adress; could be set to 0 manually and a reason given in the comment field.

 It also updates timestamps in the respective tables accordingly after a particular report has been sent.